 Actually, if China doesn’t build infrastructure in these countries, no other countries will.

 In 2013, Chinese President Xi Jinping proposed the concepts of “Silk Road Economic Belt” and “21st-Century Maritime Silk Road” .
 These two terms are now referred to as the “Belt and Road” Initiative.

 With the theme of Belt and Road construction, China Focus is set to launch a series of high-profile overseas interviews.
 Today we have an exclusive interview with the Director of the East Asian Institute at National University of Singapore, Mr Zheng Yongnian.

 Interviewee: Zheng Yongnian, Director of the East Asian Institute, National University of Singapore

-Interviewer: Xue Li, Researcher at the Institute of World Economics and Politics, Chinese Academy of Social Sciences
+Interviewer: Xue Li, Senior Fellow of the Institute of World Economics and Politics, Chinese Academy of Social Sciences

 Date: July 4, 2018